jomartin-999/spring-boot-for-vmware-gemfire/docs/index.md

 Using Gradle is similar to using Maven.

-Again, if you declare and use more than one SBDG module in your Spring Boot application (for example, the `spring-geode-starter` along with the `spring-geode-starter-session` dependency), declaring the `spring-geode-bom` inside your application Gradle build file helps.
+Again, if you declare and use more than one [spring-boot-gemfire-name] module in your Spring Boot application (for example, the `spring-geode-starter` along with the `spring-geode-starter-session` dependency), declaring the `spring-geode-bom` inside your application Gradle build file helps.